Josh Allen: 2018 season

+The Buffalo Bills drafted Allen as the seventh overall pick in the 2018 NFL draft, trading up from 12th overall with the Tampa Bay Buccaneers to make the selection.
+On July 25, he signed a four-year, fully guaranteed $21 million contract with the Bills.
 Allen competed for the starting quarterback position with A. J. McCarron and Nathan Peterman through the offseason and training camp.
 Despite a quality preseason, Allen started the season as the backup to Peterman after McCarron was traded to the Oakland Raiders.

 On September 9, 2018, Allen made his first regular season appearance against the Baltimore Ravens after Peterman was benched after posting a 0.0 passer rating.
 Allen finished with 74 passing yards and 26 rushing yards as the Bills lost 47–3.
 On September 12, the Bills announced that Allen would start the following week against the Los Angeles Chargers.
 Allen finished with 245 passing yards, his first NFL passing touchdown, which went to Kelvin Benjamin, and two interceptions as the Bills lost 20–31.
 He also rushed for 32 yards.
 Allen's 57-yard completion to Zay Jones, which traveled 64 yards, tied for the second longest air distance ever recorded by NFL Next Gen Stats for a completed pass.

-During a Week 3 matchup against the Minnesota Vikings, Allen led the Bills to their first victory of the season with a dominant first-half performance.
+In Week 3, against the Minnesota Vikings, Allen led the Bills to their first victory of the season with a dominant first-half performance.
 Allen passed for 196 yards and a touchdown, adding 39 yards on the ground with two rushing touchdowns in a 27–6 victory.
 In particular, he hurdled over Vikings linebacker Anthony Barr on one of his scrambles to pick up a first down, a play that went viral on social media.

-During Week 5 against the Tennessee Titans, Allen completed 10 of 19 passes for 82 passing yards and an interception in the 13–12 win, adding another rushing touchdown.
-The following week, in a 20–13 loss to the Houston Texans, Allen suffered an elbow injury and did not return.
+In Week 5, against the Tennessee Titans, Allen completed 10 of 19 passes for 82 passing yards and an interception in the 13–12 win, adding another rushing touchdown.
+In Week 6, in a 20–13 loss to the Houston Texans, Allen suffered an elbow injury and did not return.
 He finished the game completing 10 of 17 passes for 84 passing yards and 20 rushing yards.
 He was expected to miss at least two games with the injury.